458 SOCOM vs. 45-70: Big Bore AR or Lever Gun?

 Reloading

-Handloaders have been tailoring 45-70 loads for over a century at this point, and this means that there is a wealth of reloading data available for the cartridge.
-Even though it’s not SAAMI certified, there are still plenty of reloading recipes for 458 SOCOM as well, there are just more for 45 70.
+Handloaders have been tailoring 45-70 loads for over a century at this point, and this means there is a wealth of reloading data available for the cartridge.
+Even though it’s not SAAMI certified, there are still plenty of reloading recipes for 458 SOCOM as well.
+There are just more for 45-70.

-Although both rifle cartridges fire the same 0.458” diameter bullets, typically only hollow points can be fired by both cartridges due to the tubular magazine issue with the 45-70.
-Most bullets fired by the 45-70 are flat or round nosed while the 458 SOCOM typically fires pointed bullets.
+Although both rifle cartridges fire the same 0.458” diameter bullets, hollow points are the only type of bullet both rounds can fire.
+This is due to the aforementioned tubular magazine issue with the 45-70.
+Most bullets fired by the 45-70 are flat- or round-nosed, while the 458 SOCOM typically fires pointed bullets.

-Overall, there will be more bullet options available for the 45-70 thanks to its longstanding popularity in the big game hunting community.
+Overall, more bullet options are available for the 45-70 thanks to its longstanding popularity in the big game hunting community.

-For brass, the 45-70 continues its reloading dominance as there are multiple manufacturers who offer new factory brass while there are bushels of once-fired brass floating around on the secondary market.
+For brass, the 45-70 continues its reloading dominance.
+Multiple manufacturers offer new factory brass, and countless bushels of once-fired brass are floating around on the secondary market.

-The 458 SOCOM and 45-70 Government are two centerfire rifle cartridges with incredibly similar ballistics but are fired from dramatically different firearms.
+The 458 SOCOM and 45-70 Government are two centerfire rifle cartridges with incredibly similar ballistics, but which are fired from dramatically different firearms.

 The 45-70 Government is one of the gold standard big game hunting cartridges that just refuses to die.
-“But is it better than a 45-70?” is the measuring stick used by numerous hunters, which has some merit as the 45-70 Govt has harvested every game animal North America has to offer.
+“But is it better than a 45-70?” is the measuring stick used by numerous hunters.
+That has some merit, as the 45-70 Govt has harvested every game animal North America has to offer.

 In contrast, the 458 SOCOM is a relatively new addition to the shooting world that drastically increases the stopping power of the AR-15 carbine.
-It has become wildly popular amongst hog hunters for its brutal terminal ballistics and incredibly fast follow-up shot capability inherent to the AR platform.
+It has become wildly popular amongst hog hunters for its brutal terminal ballistics, as well as the incredibly fast follow-up shot capability inherent to the AR platform.

 Ammo Comparisons